 offensive: false.

 Images resized to 50% of original dimensions were tested independently.
 No measurable difference was found in description quality or processing speed.
-The inference bottleneck is the model itself, not image input size.
+The inference bottleneck is in the model serving layer, not image input size — see the dedicated throughput section below.
 Original resolution is recommended unless storage efficiency is the priority.

 Of the 79 images flagged by the semantic method, 73.4% were borderline — neither clearly correct nor clearly wrong.
 Many were contextually sensitive (ceremonial dress, historical portraits) but not actionably offensive.
 This reflects the inherent subjectivity of archival sensitivity and points to the need for a human-in-the-loop review tier.